 Devon is still in fourth place as to power savers.
 By studying the lists you will see a few changes in the standings of the percentages in the power savers.
 Mr. John Reid, our venerable starter at Howard Ave., is now a grandpa.
 Congratulations.
-Joe Miller heaved a sigh when he returned LEGION 700 The Post desires to express its thanks to all for the hearty support given our Carnival, held August 25th to September 12th, 1926, at 79th St. and Maryland Ave.
-Also to express its ##55555555555555555555555555555555555 appreciation of the donation of the use of the property on which the Carnival was held to Mr. Andrew Karzas, and to Alderman Meyering for his assistance in securing the necessary permission from the city.
+Joe Miller heaved a sigh when he returned from relieving for the vacations.
+Come again, LEGION TOPICS The Post desires to express its thanks to all for the hearty support given our Carnival, held August 25th to September 12th, 1926, at 79th St. and Maryland Ave.
+Also to express its appreciation of the donation of the use of the property on which the Carnival was held to Mr. Andrew Karzas, and to Alderman Meyering for his assistance in securing the necessary permission from the city.
 The Fall season is now under way.
 The first event will be our Armistice Day celebration, arrangements for which are under way.
 This promises to be the best social event held by the Post so far, so reserve this date and be with the Post on Armistice Night.
 Full information will be posted as soon as the details are worked Arrangements are also under way for our Bunco Party and Raffle to be held in one of the large down town halls.
 At this event we will raffle the Pedigreed Collie Dog donated by Comrade Thomas O'Malley.
 This dog is now about 2 months old and is one of the best dogs of his breed in the United States.
 Full details with regard to this event will be published in the November issue.
 The Rifle Club has now some 30 odd members, and arrangements are under way to have our original shoot at Fort Sheridan during the early part of November.
 We are endeavoring to make arrangements for the use of one of the indoor ranges near the central part of the city for our indoor work during the winter months.
-Anyone interested in rifle or pistol shooting should get in touch with H. W. Lewis, 1165 N. Clark St., who is president of the Rifle Club, James Gillespie, South Shops, secretary, The 1927 Membership Cards are now out and anyone joining the Post at this time will be carried as a member for the balance of this year, as well as for the full year of 1927.
-If you served honorably in the World War, it is your duty to belong to the Legion.
+Anyone interested in rifle or pistol shooting should get in touch with H. W. Lewis, 1165 N. Clark St., who is president of the Rifle Club, James Gillespie, South Shops, secretary.
+The 1927 Membership Cards are now out, and anyone joining the Post at this time will be carried as a member for the balance of this year, as well as for the full year of 1927.
+If you served honorably in the World War. it is your duty to belong to the Legion.
 The Legion is purely and simply an association of ex-service men banded together for mutual helpfulness.
 No one is eligible who did not serve honorably during the late war, regard-less of social or financial position, so you see it is an honor as well as a duty.
 Fall in boys-the Legion needs your support.
 If the ex-service men do not get together to take care of themselves no one else will do it for them.
 Because you cannot attend every meeting should not stop your joining.
-The numerical strength of the organization means everything when endeavoring to secure legislation which is needed for those who are not as well off as ourselves.
-So join up, and you will be surprised how many meetings you will be able to attend with but very little endeavor.
-CLUB SPARKS Z.

-Despite the warm weather there was a record attendance at Paul Murray's dance at the clubhouse Saturday, Sept.
-18. The Charleston seemed to be on the wane and the intricacies of Valencia and Black Bottom not being mastered yet, there was plenty of room for the entire one lundred couples to dance at once.
+The numerical strength of the organization means everything when endeavoring to secure legislation which is needed for those who are not as CLUB SD 4 To Despite the warm weather there was a record attendance at Paul Murray's dance at the club-Saturday, Sept.
+18. The Charleston seemed to be on the wane and the intricacies of Valencia and Black Bottom not being mastered yet, there was plenty of room for the entire one hundred couples to dance at once.
 Benson's Red Jackets furnished excellent music and were kept constantly aware of it by the enthusiatic and appreciative crowd.